nealcrook/nascom/sdcard/setup/README.md

     O 5 55            # 01010101 to port B  -- Arduino should report 5 on port B (bits [2:0])
     Q 5               # PIO test.. expect 55

+.. the output reported by the Arduino console may update twice in rapid succession to get the stable value shown; that's due to the asynchronous relationship between the Arduino and the NASCOM.

 After you have run this program successfully, load the code from sd_merged.